PapenfussLab/Canary/README.md

 The location of logging can be configured by editing the properties file `lib/log4j.properties`.

-When using the `--normalise` flag, Canary will need access to a full reference genome FASTA file for correctly annotation 3' shifted variants.
-The location of this file is set by the properties file located in `etc/canary.properties`.
-Update the `genome.path` property to point to the genome reference.
-These can be obtained from [1000g](http://ftp.1000genomes.ebi.ac.uk/vol1/ftp/technical/reference/) for various genome builds.

 The amplicons generating the reads need to be described to Canary with two files.
 A fasta file (see `Amplicon/amplicon.fa`) containing the genomic sequences of the amplicons including primers.
 A second tab-delimited file describing the genomic position of the amplicons is required with the following format. (see `Amplicon/amplicon.primers.tsv`)

 | Column | Description | Example |